-The U-Tube panel contains information related to the pipe and bore.
+The Bore panel contains information related to the pipe and bore.
 The main purpose of the panel is to obtain a value for the borehole thermal resistance (BTR).
-Calculated according to the method of Paul and Remund (Paul, 1996), the thermal resistance calculation takes into account the pipe parameters and positioning, the borehole diameter, and the grout thermal conductivity.
+Conventional boreholes are calculated according to the method of Paul and Remund (Paul, 1996), the thermal resistance calculation takes into account the pipe parameters and positioning, the borehole diameter, and the grout thermal conductivity.
+Coaxial boreholes are calculated according to the method of Hellstrom (1991).
 If desired, an experimentally determined value of the BTR also may be entered into the textbox, which then overrides all calculations.
-In GLD Premier 2016, the updated Thermal Conductivity module can calculate BTR from empirical data.
+In GLD Premier, the updated Thermal Conductivity module can calculate BTR from empirical data.
 The panel contents are shown in figure 4.10.